 Holt (Colin Farrell) used to be the star of a traveling circus.
-He rode horses in amazing stunts, but his life has greatly changed since then.
+He rode horses and performed amazing stunts, but his life has greatly changed since then.
 He has gone to war, lost his left arm, lost his wife, and has come back to find that the traveling circus is in trouble.
-Fortunately, Holt still has his son and daughter but, without its star, the circus has been struggling to make ends meet.
-However, the great Max Medici (Danny DeVito) has made an investment that is about to pay off, big time.
+Holt still has his son and daughter, but without its star, the circus has been struggling to make ends meet.
+Fortunately, the great Max Medici (Danny DeVito) has made an investment that is about to pay off, big time.

 He has purchased an east Asian elephant that is about to give birth.
 Unfortunately, when the baby elephant is born, they quickly learn that it has quite the birth defect.
 It has massive ears, far too massive for an elephant of its size, and so the baby quickly becomes known by the locals as "Dumbo".
 Max Medici feels that he has been ripped off, but Holt's children learn something about Dumbo that could change all of their lives forever.